-HELEN MIRREN has won an Oscar®, Emmy, SAG Award, Tony, multiple BAFTA Awards and Golden Globe, as international recognition for her work on stage, screen and television.
+HELEN MIRREN has won an Oscar®, Emmy, SAG Award, Tony, multiple BAFTA Awards and Golden Globe, for international recognition for her work on stage, screen and television.
 For her portrayal of Queen Elizabeth II in 2006 of “The Queen,” she received an Academy Award®, Golden Globe, Screen Actors Guild (SAG) Award, and BAFTA Award for Best Actress.
-She was also named Best Actress by virtually every critic’s organization from Los Angeles to London.
 In 2014 she was honored with the BAFTA Fellowship for her outstanding career in film.
-In 2018 she was honored with the Chaplin Gala career achievement recognition from The Film Society at Lincoln Center

-Currently she can be heard narrating “WHEN NATURE CALLS with Helen Mirren” on ABC Thursdays evening at 8:00pm and on BBC.
-On television, she was most recently seen in Amazon’s sci-fi anthology miniseries “Solos,” the Netflix comedy special “Sarah Cooper: Everything’s Fine” and the four-part, limited series for HBO/SKY in the title role of “Catherine the Great.”
+She can be heard narrating “WHEN NATURE CALLS with Helen Mirren” on ABC Thursdays evening at 8:00pm and on BBC.
+She was most recently seen in Amazon’s sci-fi anthology miniseries “Solos,” the Netflix comedy special “Sarah Cooper: Everything’s Fine” and the four-part, limited series for HBO/SKY in the title role of “Catherine the Great.”

-Mirren will next be seen in Sony Pictures Classics’ “The Duke” with Jim Broadbent, due for release in Spring 2022, and Lionsgate’s “White Bird: A Wonder Story,” to be released later in 2022.
+Mirren is seen in Sony Pictures Classics’ “The Duke” with Jim Broadbent and Lionsgate’s “White Bird: A Wonder Story”.
 She most recently finished filming Warner Bros.’ highly anticipated Shazam! sequel, “Shazam!
 Fury of the Gods.”
 Mirren will next film “Golda” in the title role of Golda Meir.

 Recent films include Universal’s “F9,” Warner Bros.’
 “The Good Liar” starring with Ian McKellen, Saban Films’ “Berlin, I Love You”, Lionsgate’s “Anna”, Universal Pictures’ “Fast & Furious Presents: Hobbs & Shaw”, Walt Disney Studios Motion Pictures’ “The Nutcracker and the Four Realms,” Sony Pictures Classics’ “The Leisure Seeker,” Bleecker Street Media’s “Eye in the Sky” and “Trumbo.”